rehierl/node-tree-outliner/3-0-3-associations.md

 <!-- ======================================================================= -->
 # Associations

-A process of some sort is required to visit the nodes of a tree in some particular order (=> tree traversal).
-As a result, there is some node in a non-empty tree, that will be visited first and some node that will be visited last.
-Consequently, any node, except for the first and last nodes themselves, is subsequent to the first and presequent to the last node (=> node sequence).
+A process of some sort is required that enters and exits the nodes of a tree in some particular order (=> tree traversal).

+As a result, there is some node in a non-empty tree, that will be entered first and some node that will be entered last.
+Consequently, any node, except for the first and last nodes themselves, is, based on the order of enter events, subsequent to the first and presequent to the last node (=> node sequence).

 * `ns := [n1,...,nk]`, `ni in N`, `ns in N^k`
-* `n1` was visited first and `nk` was visited last
+* `n1` was entered first and `nk` was entered last

-At some point in the above process, nodes will be visited that introduce a new section (=> sectioning nodes).
+At some point in this process, nodes will eventually be entered that declare (aka. introduce) the existence of a new section (=> sectioning nodes).

-* Any sectioning node always declares/introduces a single new section.
+* Any sectioning node always declares a single new section.
-* No section can exist without first being declared by its sectioning node.
-* There is a one-to-one (i.e. 1:1) relationship between the sectioning nodes and the sections they declare.
+* This defines a one-to-one (1:1) relation (NxS) on the sectioning nodes and the sections they declare.
 * Any section can be identified by its sectioning node.
+* There is no knowledge of a section before its sectioning node is entered.
+* No section can exist without first being declared by some sectioning node.

-Once a sectioning node is reached, any subsequent node may be associated with the sectioning node's section.
+If a sectioning node `n` declares section `s`, then any node entered at some later point in time (i.e. subsequent node) may be associated with section `s`.

 * A sectioning node is insequent, and therefore not subsequent, to itself.
-* A sectioning node binds its section to presequent nodes/sections.
+* However, technically it is still possible to associate a sectioning node with the section it declares (i.e. with its own section).
+That is because a sectioning node has knowledge of the section it declares.
-* Nodes will potentially be associated with multiple predeclared sections.
+* Nodes can potentially be associated with multiple sections, that all must be declared by some presequent nodes (i.e. predeclared sections).

-Naturally, some rules are required that allow to determine with which section, or multiples thereof, a node must be associated.
+Naturally, rules are required that allow to determine with which section, or multiples thereof, a node must be strictly associated.
 For the moment, it can only be assumed that such rules exist.

-If the these rules allow to determine that some node `n` must be associated with some section `s`, then node `n` must be added to section `s` as one of its elements.
-From that point on, `(s related-to n)` is true.
+If these rules allow to determine that node `n` must be strictly associated with section `s`, then node `n` must be added to section `s` as one of its elements.
+This operation defines the relation (SxN) on the sections and nodes of a node tree.

-* A section is related to a node (and vice versa) as soon as the node is added to the section.
+* A section `s` is related to node `n` (and vice versa), as soon as node `n` is added to section `s`.
-* No section can contain a node multiple times.
+* No section can contain any node multiple times.

 <!-- ======================================================================= -->
 ## root node